matheusfillipe/n8n-mediawiki/README.md

 1. **Add nodes to your workflow** - Use MediaWiki Page and MediaWiki Search as regular nodes
 2. **Connect to AI Agents** - These nodes automatically become available as AI tools when connected to AI Agent nodes
 3. **"Let AI fill this in" buttons** - Parameters show toggle buttons allowing AI to automatically fill values based on context
-4. **Intelligent automation** - AI agents can read, create, update, delete, and search MediaWiki content autonomously
+4. **Intelligent automation** - AI agents can read, edit, delete, and search MediaWiki content autonomously

 #### Example AI Usage:
 - **AI Research Assistant**: "Find information about quantum computing on Wikipedia and create a summary page"